Are Thorium Reactors the Future of Nuclear Energy? (Updated 2023)

-The world’s energy needs are expected to skyrocket thanks to population growth and higher demand from developing nations, and thorium reactors are becoming increasingly appealing as a result.
+The world’s energy needs are expected to skyrocket thanks to population growth and higher demand from developing nations, making thorium reactors increasingly appealing.

 What is thorium?

-Thorium is a slightly radioactive metal that occurs in rocks and soils.
+Discovered in 1828 by a Swedish chemist who named it after the Norse god of thunder, thorium is a slightly radioactive element that occurs naturally in the Earth’s crust.
 It is more abundant in nature than uranium and is fertile rather than fissile, meaning it can be converted into fissile material through radiation.
-It is meant to be used alongside fissile materials like recycled plutonium and uranium.
+It is meant to be used alongside fissile materials that are able to go through nuclear fission, such as recycled plutonium and uranium.

 Despite its benefits, using thorium as a primary source of nuclear energy is challenging.
-The World Nuclear Association notes that extracting latent energy is still difficult to do in a cost-effective manner, and research into refinement technology will be needed if thorium is to be turned into a viable energy option.
+The WNA notes that extracting latent energy is still difficult to do in a cost-effective manner, and research into refinement technology will be needed if thorium is to be turned into a viable source.

-Thorium can’t split to make a nuclear chain reaction like uranium.
-In scientific terms, it isn’t fissile.
-However, if it is bombarded by neutrons from a fuel that is fissile — like uranium-235 or plutonium-239 — it is converted into uranium-233.
+Thorium, not being fissile, can’t split to make a nuclear chain reaction like uranium.
+However, if it is bombarded by neutrons from an energy fuel that is fissile — like uranium-235 or plutonium-239 — it can be converted into uranium-233.
 The process creates energy and is self-sustaining after it begins; fission of uranium-233 turns more thorium nearby into the same nuclear fuel.

-There are many more complex processes involved, but this relationship between thorium and fissile materials serves as the foundation for thorium reactor technology.
+There are many more complex processes involved, but this relationship between thorium and fissile materials serves as the foundation for the technology in thorium reactors.

-It’s important to understand the differences between uranium and thorium when considering nuclear energy developments.
-Here are a few key ways they differ.
+It’s important to understand the differences between uranium and thorium when considering developments in nuclear energy.
+Here are a few key ways they differ:

 Cost and efficiency

 One reason thorium is an interesting alternative to uranium is that it is cheaper and more abundant.
-Thorium is also used more efficiently in the reaction process — thorium inputs are almost completely used up during a nuclear reaction, meaning waste is reduced to a minimum.
-That is especially important considering the longevity of nuclear waste in the environment.
+Thorium is also used more efficiently in the reaction process — thorium inputs are almost completely used up during a nuclear reaction, meaning spent fuel or radioactive waste is reduced to a minimum.
+That is especially important considering the longevity of radioactive nuclear waste in the environment.

 Weapons and safety

-The dangers of uranium — widely publicized in the wake of the Fukushima disaster in 2011 — are a key reason why experts are giving thorium reactors serious consideration.
-As thorium is not fissile on its own, reactions could be stopped in case of emergency, according to Forbes.
+More recently, the dangers posed by uranium fuel rods, radioactive waste and reactor decay — widely publicized in the wake of the Fukushima disaster in 2011 — are a key reason why experts are giving thorium reactors serious consideration.
+As thorium is not fissile on its own, reactions could be stopped in case of emergency.

-Thorium is considered a strong choice for non-proliferation when it comes to nuclear weapons, but it is also important to note that there have been occasions in history where nuclear weapons based off of thorium have been detonated.
-That being said, the nature of these weapons makes them difficult to handle and easy to detect.
+Thorium is considered a strong choice for non-proliferation when it comes to nuclear weapons, but it is also important to note that there have been occasions in history where nuclear weapons based on thorium have been detonated.
+While that is a risk, the nature of these weapons makes them easy to detect.

-The use of thorium reactors could allow countries like Iran and North Korea to benefit from nuclear power by minimizing concerns that they are secretly developing nuclear weapons.
+As a result, the use of thorium reactors could allow countries like Iran and North Korea to benefit from nuclear power while minimizing concerns that they are secretly developing nuclear weapons.

-Thorium and uranium have an interesting relationship in that they are complements and competitors to each other.
-Thorium can be used together with conventional uranium-based nuclear power generation, meaning a thriving thorium industry would not necessarily make uranium obsolete.
+Thorium and uranium have an interesting relationship in that they are both complements and competitors to each other.
+Put very simply, thorium can be used together with conventional uranium-based nuclear power generation, meaning a thriving thorium industry would not necessarily make uranium obsolete.

 Thorium is present in small quantities in soils and rocks everywhere, and it’s estimated to be about four times more plentiful than uranium.
-India holds the largest thorium reserves in the world, though reserves are also significant in China, Australia, the US, Turkey and Norway, as per Reuters.
-The metal can be found in epigenetic vein deposits, low-grade deposits and black sand placer deposits.
+India holds the largest natural thorium reserves in the world, though reserves are also significant in Brazil, Australia, the US and China.
+Getting more specific, the metal can be found in epigenetic vein deposits, low-grade deposits and black sand placer deposits.

 Though it is abundant, few companies are currently exploring for thorium.
-In 2014, exploration and development of rare earths projects associated with thorium was underway in Australia, Brazil, Canada, Greenland, India, Russia, South Africa, the United States and Vietnam.
-Skyharbour Resources (TSXV:SYH) is one company currently exploring for thorium.
-Its Falcon Point uranium and thorium project is located in the Athabasca Basin in Saskatchewan.
+Since 2014, exploration and development of rare earths projects associated with thorium have commenced in Australia, Brazil, Canada, Greenland, India, Russia, South Africa, the US and Vietnam.
+Skyharbour Resources (TSXV:SYH,OTCQB:SYHBF) is one company currently exploring for thorium.
+Its South Falcon Point uranium and thorium project is located in the Athabasca Basin in Saskatchewan.

-As mentioned, Thor was the first to begin energy production through thorium, but it now faces competition from firms across the globe.
-For example, India has been interested in thorium-based nuclear energy for decades, according to the US Geological Survey.
+For example, India has been interested in thorium-based nuclear energy for decades, according to the WNA.
 The country’s nuclear developers have designed an advanced heavy water reactor that is specifically aimed at using thorium as a fuel.

-In Indonesia, ThorCon and the country’s government are working on launching a molten salt thorium reactor that is expected to be operating by 2025.
+In Indonesia, ThorCon and the country’s government are working on launching a 50 megawatt thorium molten-salt reactor for either power generation or marine vehicle propulsion.

-As can be seen, thorium has been considered an excellent nuclear energy alternative for decades.
-It’s hard to believe that the safety and efficiency benefits have not led to more popular use of thorium reactors — but there are reasons for that.
+Thorium has been considered an excellent nuclear energy alternative for decades.
+It’s hard to believe the safety and efficiency benefits have not led to more popular use of thorium reactors — but there are reasons for that.

 Put simply, thorium-based reactors are still not economically viable for the most part.
 Uranium has benefited from decades of research, development and infrastructure thanks to its dual applications in weapons and energy during the Cold War.
-This research has allowed countries to establish protocols, infrastructure and knowledge bases that make uranium-based energy a better option.
+This research has allowed countries to establish protocols, infrastructure and knowledge bases that make uranium-based energy an easier option.

-The result is that at least for now thorium reactors are unlikely to gain the upper hand over uranium reactors.
+The result is that at least for now, thorium reactors are unlikely to gain the upper hand over uranium oxide reactors.
 It’s possible that thorium reactors could become more dominant in the future, but a lot of work will have to be done to get to that point.